russellf9/ng-queue-app/README.md

 * [X] Use a Pipe to replace the parsing function to show the Push back button
 * [X] Use `ReplaySubject` in the CustomersServed.component
 * [X] Use the `ReplaySubject` for the Products in the New Customer component
+* [X] UI - Add more random images or something more generic
 * [ ] Move all the Observables to a single Data Service
 * [ ] Improve UI that shows the time
 * [ ] Get the prod to do a Live reload